vlm-run/vlmrun-hub/README.md

 ### 💡 Motivation

-While vision models like OpenAI’s [GPT-4o](https://openai.com/index/hello-gpt-4o/) and Anthropic’s [Claude Vision](https://www.anthropic.com/claude) excel in exploratory tasks like "chat with images," they often lack practicality for automation and integration, where **strongly-typed**, **validated outputs** are crucial.
+While vision models like OpenAI's [GPT-4o](https://openai.com/index/hello-gpt-4o/) and Anthropic's [Claude Vision](https://www.anthropic.com/claude) excel in exploratory tasks like "chat with images," they often lack practicality for automation and integration, where **strongly-typed**, **validated outputs** are crucial.

 The **Structured Outputs API** (popularized by [GPT-4o](https://openai.com/index/introducing-structured-outputs-in-the-api/), [Gemini](https://ai.google.dev/gemini-api/docs/structured-output)) addresses this by constraining LLMs to return data in precise, strongly-typed formats such as [Pydantic](https://docs.pydantic.dev/latest/) models.
 This eliminates complex parsing and validation, ensuring outputs conform to expected types and structures.
 These schemas can be nested and include complex types like lists and dictionaries, enabling seamless integration with existing systems while leveraging the full capabilities of the model.